Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 We recommend buying diamonds in I color, SI clarity range (give or take) as they offer the best value and most people can’t tell the difference.
 You can obviously get better quality, but I wouldn’t pay extra for it.

 In this case, the CanadaMark was still cheaper.
-Here is a 1.02ct G color VVS1 clarity diamond for $8,300.
+Here is a 1.02ct G color VVS1 clarity diamond from James Allen for $8,300.
 The cut was similar to the one on the Forevermark (58 table, similar depth and angles).
 So the CanadaMark, despite the higher quality, was about 20% cheaper.

 Moving on, let’s take a look at the Black Label 1.10ct G SI1.
 For those looking for the absolute best cut diamonds (the ones that will have the most fire and brilliance), we recommend Brian Gavin Diamonds (you can read more in our review here).